 Recognising the increasing incidence of debt problems and mental health conditions and the way in which these can have a reciprocal impact, in September 2005 MALG set up The MALG Mental Health Working Party to investigate the issues.

-In August 2008 the Debt & Mental Health Evidence Form (DMHEF), an integral part of the Guidelines was launched following further work undertaken between MALG, the and .
+In August 2008 the Debt & Mental Health Evidence Form (DMHEF), an integral part of the Guidelines was launched following further work undertaken between MALG, the Royal College of Psychiatrists and The Capital Partnership.
 This was redesigned in 2009 and the third version of the Form launched at The MALG Conference on 28th November 2012.This Evidence Form, whose remit has been expanded with the third version, can be used by healthcare professionals, debt advisers and creditors to more effectively evaluate debtor circumstances and arrive at informed decisions.

 A number of important mental health and debt documents, including the Guidelines and the Debt & Mental Health Evidence Form are available and can be viewed and downloaded by clicking the appropriate link below.

 The documents that are available for download on this site are in ‘pdf’ format.
 In order to view these files, you will need the Adobe Reader or any other PDF reader.

 If you do not have either installed on your computer, click on the logo above to go to the Adobe site from where you can download and install the file, free of charge.

 A forum working for greater communication, best practice, understanding and professionalism among organisations with an interest in personal credit and debt